openhab/openhabian/docs/openhabian-amanda.md

 ./transform/readme.txt
 ```

-You can then put the extracted files back in the correct location on your openhabian box.
-You do not even have to put back the amanda_data files since amanda will just build new indexes based on the new daily backups, just like it did the first time amanda was installed.
-It is highly recommended that you make an image backup of the openhabian box SD card as soon as it is fully back in operation.
-You may have had to reinstall SNAPSHOT.jar binding files, reconfigure exim4 to receive the amanda backup emails and other settings or files not backed up by default by amanda.
+You can then put the extracted files back in the correct location on your openHABian box.
+You do not even have to put back the amanda_data files since Amanda will just build new indexes based on the new daily backups, just like it did the first time Amanda was installed.
+It is highly recommended that you make a backup copy of the openHABian box SD card as soon as it is fully back in operation.
+You may have had to reinstall SNAPSHOT.jar binding files, reconfigure exim4 to receive the Amanda backup emails and other settings or files not backed up by default by Amanda.
+To do so, you can include `/dev/mmcblk0` in the disklist on your next backup run and restore that to a new SD card (see restore section).
+If your SD card is large then daily backups of the SD card might be a problem.
+In addition, you may prefer to be able to just put a replacement SD card in your openHABian box almost immediatley should you have a failed SD card crash.
+There are several options:
+1. Shutdown the working openHABian box, take out the SD card and make a backup copy on another computer using, for example
+    `andrew@Meerkat:~/rp3_backup$ sudo dd if=/dev/sdc of=raspbian_backup19April2020.img`
+2. Make a copy of the openHABian SD card on your storage device using
+    `[13:44:51] openhabian@openhab:~$ sudo dd if=/dev/mmcblk0 of=/storage/server/sdcard-backups/sd_card_$(date +\%Y\%m\%d\%H\%M\%S).img`
+3. Automate this process, where SD card backups are made to your storage device on the first day of every month, by adding the following to the `/etc/cron.d/amanda` file
+    `0 3 1 * * root (cd /; dd if=/dev/mmcblk0 of=/storage/server/sdcard-backups/sd_card_$(date +\%Y\%m\%d\%H\%M\%S).img; find /storage/server -name sdcard_card_\* -mtime +150 -delete) >/dev/null 2>&1`

-Here are other examples of how to decode slots files, including the SD card where you are using amanda to back it up.
+Here are other examples of how to decode slots files, including the SD card where you are using Amanda to back it up.

 ```
 [18:13:29] root@openhabianpi:/volatile/backup/slots/slot7# ls -l